uffebjorklund/gRPCPubSub/README.md

 ## Example

 The sample client will publish messages with the topics `foo/bar/baz` and `foo/baz/bar`.
-The example supports MQTT subscriptions to that you can use wildcards...
+The example supports MQTT-like subscriptions so that you can use wildcards...
 For example `foo/+/baz` will match `foo/bar/baz` and `foo/#` will match both `foo/bar/baz` and `foo/baz/bar`

  1. Start the server